wp-plugins/adsense-click-fraud-monitoring/readme.txt

 = 1.7.1 =

+= 1.7.2 =
+* New: See the path and URL of the clicked ad

-* New: Use of sortable native WordPress tables for list of blocked IP adresses
+* New: Use of native WordPress tables for list of blocked IP adresse
 * New: Sort by IP and Last Click time possible
+* New: premium features

 = 1.7 =
 * Fix: eventPrevent not working in IE